whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 You spend [at least one-third](https://www.sleepfoundation.org/excessivesleepiness/content/how-much-sleep-do-we-really-need-0){:target="_blank"} of your time in the bedroom.

-That's minimum eight hours every day that you expose yourself to potential allergens!
+That's a minimum of eight hours every day that you expose yourself to potential allergens!

 Here's the deal:

 You need to **make your bedroom a cat-free space**.

-Start by washing bedding, pillows and drapes in hot water…
+Start by washing bedding, pillows, and drapes in hot water…

 …and from then on keep the bedroom door closed.